lwpie/obsastro/README.md

 #### `- isophote.py`

 This component explores advanced methods for aperture calculation.
+Specific preprocessing and parameter selection are also customized based on the conditions of the selected galaxies.

 - Identifying and masking sources adjacent to the main object.  (`mask`)
 - Computing isophotes through elliptical geometries.  (`isophote`)